AI in the Pet Industry

 Artificial Intelligence (AI) is the ability of machines to work and act like humans.
 Popular examples include voice assistants Alexa and Siri, smart thermostat company Nest, and the self-driving capabilities of Tesla.

-In this article, we will review companies that make use of AI technology to provide pet products and services.
+In this article, we will review companies that currently use AI technology to provide pet products and services and then outline some AI ideas for the pet industry.

 First up is Petcube, makers of a popular pet camera.
 The latest version of the camera contains AI technology that can recognize pets (and humans) and detect whether your dog is barking or your cat is meowing.
 The camera can then send an alert to your smartphone, so you can then view the live video feed and see what your pet is up to.